-If you bought your logo from us here at Logo.com you will already have a cropped and padded version of your logo ready to go, so you can skip straight to Step 5)
+If you got your free logo from us, you will already have a cropped and padded version of your logo ready to go, so you can skip straight to #5.
+If not, keep reading.

 It's important to choose one version of your logo to share across all your social platforms.
-Your logo might have a full colour version, a 2-tone version, a grey scale version, and a black and white version, but you should only choose one for your profile photo on all platforms.
+Your logo might have a full color version, a 2-tone version, a greyscale version, and a black and white version, but you should only choose one for your profile photo on all platforms.

 Choose one version of your logo for your profile picture to help your users recognise your accounts and keep your branding and messaging consistent across social media.
-You may need to make a version of your logo specifically for your instagram profile picture and then use it on your other social accounts.
+You may need to make a version of your logo specifically for your Instagram profile icon and then use it on your other social accounts.

-The first thing to remember is that Instagram uses a square (1:1) aspect ratio.
+The first thing to remember is that Instagram logo dimensions uses a square (1:1) aspect ratio.

-The second is that any logo you upload for your Instagram profile picture will be cropped into a circle.
+The second is that any logo you upload as your Instagram profile picture will be cropped into a circle.

 This means that even if you have a wide logo, you want to make sure you leave some margin on the sides horizontally.